stackbit-projects/caring-whale-02202/content/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >
-          *" found the Data Analysis course was very well structured and engaging.
+          *"I found the Data Analysis course was very well structured and engaging.
 As a data science person myself, I find it hard to explain what I do to my son.
 I'm glad he got the chance to participate in this course, the teacher managed to decipher what I do into very